AnirudhGoel/To-Do-List/README.md

 # To-Do-List
-A completely front-end based To Do list made using JavaScript and Browser Local Storage.
+A completely front-end based To Do list made using JavaScript, jQuery and Browser Local Storage.

 - - -